How to Mix Oil Paints - The Color Wheel

 Sensors in the human eye can detect some wavelengths, and the human brain translates different wavelengths as different colors.

-When light that consists of all the detectable wavelengths reach the eye, like from looking at the sun or a lamp, the human brain will translate it as white or yellowish white.
+When light that consists of all the detectable wavelengths reach the eye, like from looking at the sun or a lamp, the human brain translates it as white.

 Therefore, colors are a characteristic of the human sight, meaning the translation of different wavelengths to different colors.